opis/docs/json-schema/2.x/variables.md

 you can dynamically reference schemas based on the current data being validated.

-Please note that data can come from an untrusted source, so it is better to filter it before by using `enum` or other json schema keywords including [$filters](filters.html) if needed.
+Please note that data can come from an untrusted source, so it is better to filter it before by using `enum` or other JSON Schema keywords including [$filters](filters.html) if needed.
 Also, use URI template escaping mechanisms.
 {:.alert.alert-warning data-title="Important"}